Prince Mohammad bin Abdulaziz International Airport: Overview

 New Madinah airport test operations began on 12 April 2015.
-A Saudia domestic flight coming from Riyadh landed at 11 a.m. at the new Prince Muhammad bin Abdul Aziz International Airport in Madinah, marking the start of the airport's test run operations.
+A Saudia domestic flight coming from Riyadh landed at 11 a.m. at the new Prince Muhammad bin Abdulaziz International Airport in Madinah, marking the start of the airport's test run operations.
 Flight SV1435 was the first to land at the airport.
 Another aircraft, flight SV1476, then took off at 11:45, the first ever to take off from the new facility.